R3dSh3rl0ck/Caesar-Cipher-Cracker/README.md

 # Caesar-Cipher-Cracker

 # Important!!
-You have stolen a ciphertext from a secret communication.You discover is encrypted with one of the oldest encryption methods the Caesar Cipher.It is time to Play!
+You have stolen a ciphertext from a secret communication.You discovered that is encrypted with one of the oldest encryption methods the Caesar Cipher.It is time to Play!

 # Operation
 1. Execute the Script : ./caesar_cracker [number of shifts (1-25)]